Online marketing can go in millions of different directions, but the one marketers seem to stick with the most is direct response marketing.

-The trick is to harmonise the message with the medium.
+The trick is to harmonize the message with the medium.
 Keep the Attention aspect of AIA interesting, but not too interesting that your viewers never make it past the medium.
-Keep typeface simple and don’t let the colours overtake the ad.
+Keep the typeface simple and don’t let the colors overtake the ad.
 Let it all work together to showcase your message.

 Offer An Incentive

 Companies like Steve Madden and ModCloth use two-step direct response campaign when they offer discounts to consumers just for signing up for emails.
 Consumers agree to receive updates and are given a small coupon to entice them to buy.
 Once they see the product and are satisfied with it, they’ll be more apt to buy from the company again.

 Software service and other types of services like to offer free-trials to encourage people to sign up.
 After trying the product, consumers will be better convinced to purchase a subscription or an ongoing service.

 If you’re worried about getting people to the site in the first place, remember that you can advertise these incentives online and in print ads.
 Include your website address so people know where to find you.

 When it comes to direct response, nothing is more direct than Google AdWords.
 This pay-per-click service allows you to target certain keywords.
 When someone types in those keywords, banner ads will appear alongside the search results.
 They’ll even appear on Google’s partnership websites.

 You’ll know you’re getting your name into the hands of people who are actively searching for your product or service.
 You also won’t pay until someone clicks the ad to your site.

 There are a few different types of ads to try:

 - Offer that incentive mentioned above: “Sign up for get 15% off your first purchase.”